pyladiesams/model-drift-beginner-dec2022/README.md

 Note for Windows users:

 Unfortunately, building reports inside a Jupyter notebook is not yet possible for Windows.
-The reason is Windows requires administrator privileges to create symlink.
+The reason is that Windows requires administrator privileges to create symlink.
 In later versions Evidently will address this issue.
 You can still generate the HTML to view externally.

 ## Video record
 Re-watch YouTube stream [here](https://youtu.be/gyvB44gQWQE)

 ## Credits
-This workshop was set up by @pyladiesams and @EzheZhezhe
+This workshop was set up by @pyladiesams and @una-gal